Candles

 Removing the old wax

-If you have any wax residue in the base or edges of your candle holder there is a simple way to remove the excess.
+If wax residue remains in the base or edges of your candle holder, there is a simple way to remove it.
+Add boiling water to the jar and leave it to stand for a few minutes.

 The boiled water will help to lift the wax out in one piece.
-Remove any left over wax around the sides.
+Remove any leftover wax around the sides.
+Labels can be removed with hot, soapy water.
+Wash the jar or container thoroughly and dry.

-There are some wonderful ideas on Pinterest.
+There are some beautiful ideas on Pinterest.

-A great way to give something unique without spending a fortune.
+It is a great way to give something unique without spending a fortune.

 Wickbox Candle Subscription